 Take a look at the following video to see a scene made in Maya being replicated 1:1 in Play.

-So, when do i use MODEL vs. a BUNDLE node?
+So, when do i use Mesh vs. a Model node?

-In general, when importing 3D files, you will want to use a Bundle Node, since it will try to intelligently construct what it can find in your file for you automatically.
-You will want to use a Model Node if you know exactly that you only want to import a single mesh and nothing else.
-For example, even when you have a single model, using the Bundle Node will automatically give you a Material, Color Map, and Texture Nodes.
+In general, when importing 3D files, you will want to use a Model Node, since it will try to intelligently construct what it can find in your file for you automatically.
+You will want to use a Mesh Node if you know exactly that you only want to import a single mesh and nothing else.
+For example, even when you have a single model, using the Model Node will automatically give you a Material, Color Map, and Texture Nodes.